fabrezi/GiT-Manual/README.md

 # Clone Repository

-To clone a repository on the local machine, use the following command:
+To clone a repository on the local machine, first open the folder to clone into.
+Then right click and open the bash terminal.

+Do the following command:

 `git clone {repo_url}`